 Unsweetened applesauce – We use applesauce both as an egg substitute and in place of some of the butter.

 Unsweetened vanilla oat milk – Feel free to use whatever non dairy milk you like.

 Apple cider vinegar– This reacts with the baking soda to give the muffins rise without the need to use an egg.

 Oatmeal adds soluble fibre to baked goods which has been shown to help lower cholesterol, provide satiety and improve digestion.
 In other words, if your kiddo is backed up, oats can definitely help.
-When paired with the whole wheat flour, flax, hemp hearts, and apple, these are some pretty nutrient dense vegan muffins.
+When paired with whole wheat flour, flax, hemp hearts, and apple, these are some pretty nutrient-dense vegan muffins.

 I honestly haven’t tried making them with another fruit, but your best bet would be with pears since they have a very similar consistency.
 You can also try with softer fruits like cherries or blueberries, but you may need to bake them a little bit longer to accommodate for the extra moisture.